Hidden-goblin/eaiwebautomationtools/test/test_01_01_browserServer.md

     >>> myBrowser.serve()
     Traceback (most recent call last):
     ...
     AttributeError: You must set a browser name.
-Use one of '('chrome', 'firefox', 'opera', 'edge', 'safari', 'headless-chrome')'
+Use one of '('chrome', 'firefox', 'opera', 'edge', 'safari', 'headless-chrome', 'chromium', 'headless-chromium')'

 ## Setting the browser name